Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce 810M should perform just a bit faster than the Radeon HD 5450 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce 810M should be 13% quicker than the Radeon HD 5450 in general, because of its greater bandwidth. (explain)

-Texel RateThe GeForce 810M should be a small bit (approximately 14%) more effective at AF than the Radeon HD 5450. (explain)
+Texel RateThe GeForce 810M will be a small bit (about 14%) better at texture filtering than the Radeon HD 5450. (explain)

-Pixel RateThe GeForce 810M should be a bit (more or less 14%) faster with regards to full screen anti-aliasing than the Radeon HD 5450, and also capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce 810M is a small bit (more or less 14%) better at full screen anti-aliasing than the Radeon HD 5450, and will be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison